Share this article

 Blackboard Varsity

-Known for their specialty coffee and delicious brunch, Blackboard Varsity is one of the popular dog-friendly restaurants in Gold Coast because of its spacious welcoming outdoor area for furry guests.
+With their specialty coffee, delicious brunch, and dog-friendly outdoor area, it's no wonder that Blackboard Varsity is one of the most popular dog-friendly restaurants in Gold Coast.

 Location: Varsity Parade, Varsity Lakes Queensland